shmsw25/qa-hard-em/README.md

 ```

-You can use hard EM updates for any weakly-supervised QA task where precomputed solution set can be obtained, and can use any model architecture.
+You can use hard EM updates for any weakly-supervised QA task where precomputed solution set can be obtained, and can use with any model architecture.
 This is an example code for open-domain question answering using BERT QA model.

 In the paper, we experiment on six QA datasets in three different categories.

 - Multi-mention reading comprehension
     - Distantly-supervised reading comprehension: [TriviaQA][triviaqa-paper]
     - Reading comrepehension with free-form answers: [NarrativeQA][narrativeqa-paper]
-    - Open-domain QA: [TriviaQA-unfiltered][triviaqa-paper], [NaturalQuestions (open-domain version)][nq-paper]
+    - Open-domain QA: [TriviaQA-open][triviaqa-paper], [NaturalQuestions-open][nq-paper]
 - Discrete Reasoning Task: [DROP][drop-paper]
 - Semantic Parsing: [WikiSQL][wikisql-paper]